arunk140/vs-code-autocomment/README.md

-# VS Code Extension - DocString Generator (Powered by Open AI) - README
+# VS Code Extension - DocString Comment Generator

----
+## Powered by Open AI

 Automatically generate DocString Comments for Functions and Classes using the Open AI API.